uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/data_fitting/data-fitting.inc.rst

 Data Fitting
 ============

-|IONE-MKL| provides spline-based interpolation capabilities that can be used for
-spline construction (Linear, Cubic, Quadratic etc.), to perform cell-search operations, and to approximate functions, function derivatives, or integrals.
+oneMKL provides spline-based interpolation capabilities that can be used for spline construction (Linear, Cubic, Quadratic etc.), to perform cell-search operations, and to approximate functions, function derivatives, or integrals.